The Center for English as a Second Language (CESL) at the University of Arizona offers English courses to the Tucson community.

 - A Certificate of Participation from the University of Arizona's Center for English as A Second Language is awarded for each course successfully completed upon request and payment.

-- The deadline to apply for the Spring II 2017 session is Friday, March 17th at 5:00 pm (Arizona time) in CESL office 101.
+- The deadline to apply for the Summer 2017 session is Friday, June 9th at 5:00 pm (Arizona time) in CESL office 101 or online.

 The payment can be made with cash, credit card, debit card, or check issued to "The University of Arizona".
 Total payment is $320 and includes: